Deadline for the 2023-2024 NYTHA Scholarship Application is Monday, May 15th, 2023. Complete your application NOW!

 NYTHA awards $200,000 in scholarship grants to more than 40 students annually.

-The intention of the scholarship award is to promote education in fields relating but not limited to Thoroughbred racing.
+The NYTHA Scholarship Fund is a pivotal program in our benevolence program and one that we are proud of.
 Its aim is to increase the number of qualified persons associated with Thoroughbred racing at Aqueduct, Belmont and Saratoga.
 Applications for support of undergraduate studies in other fields at recognized colleges and professional institutions are also considered.

 English as a Second Language and Literacy Classes